Amrskk/botskk-for-kbtu/README.md

 -   Inline menu .
 Switch models, settings, help, etc.
 ---
 ## Deployed on VPS !!
+## How to Contribute
+Want to add your info to the chatbot database?
+Check [Contributing Guide](CONTRIBUTING.md) and open a pull request!
 ## License

 BURGER KING / KFC / Hood Programming Community / Ken Carson License © 2025 KBTU botskk